 Example 2: Concept Map — Online Shop

-This diagram was created in ConceptDraw PRO using the Concept Maps Library from the Concept Maps Solution.
+This diagram was created in ConceptDraw DIAGRAM v12 using the Concept Maps Library from the Concept Maps Solution.
 An experienced user spent 10 minutes creating this sample.

 This concept map shows the components of an online shop.
 This diagram is visual and bright.
 Each group has its own color that lowers intensity with increasing the distance from the main idea.
 Each new level of elements uses its own shape, this better highlights differentiation in the map.